anshooarora/extentreports-java/Readme.md

 #### What doesn't work

  * Email Reporter - in progress
- * ExtentX report level stats need to be fixed (new ExtentX version will be released)
+ * ~~ExtentX report level stats need to be fixed (new ExtentX version will be released)~~
  * ExtentHTMLReporter - search functionality not yet integrated
+ * ExtentX still does not show images (base64 will work but their use is highly discouraged)
  * you tell me..

 ### Shortcuts